-As the Executive Director, Radzak has the overall strategic and operational responsibility for the Foundation’s strategic growth plan, which includes staff, programs, fundraising, and execution of its mission to save lives, change minds, and work to eliminate eating disorders.
+As the Executive Director, Lisa has the overall strategic and operational responsibility for the Foundation’s strategic growth plan, which includes staff, programs, fundraising, and execution of its mission to save lives, change minds, and work to eliminate eating disorders.
 Her responsibilities also include ensuring ongoing programmatic excellence, rigorous program evaluation, and consistent quality of finance and administration, fundraising, communications, and systems.

 Lisa is also on the board of the Eating Disorders Coalition (EDC), a national organization that advances the recognition of eating disorders as a public health priority by building relationships with Congress, federal agencies and countless national and local organizations dedicated to health issues.
 She has over 15 years’ of experience in public affairs, local, state, and federal government relations, nonprofit leadership, law, and community relations.
 Previously, she was with Minnesota Public Radio|American Public Media where she oversaw community relations, regulatory affairs, and local, state and federal government affairs.
 Radzak is a graduate of William Mitchell College of Law and a member of the Minnesota Bar.
 A recipient of the 2014 “40 Under 40” Minneapolis-Saint Paul Business Journal Award, a Minnesota Supreme Court appointee to the Minnesota’s Lawyers’ Professional Responsibility Board, and a member of the 2012 class of the Saint Paul Area Chamber of Commerce’s Leadership Saint Paul, Lisa lives with her family in Saint Louis Park, MN.

-Emily has been a member of our team since August 2013, joining us first as a volunteer Community Educator, Emily now leads the development and implementation of all Foundation programs.
-Emily works with Foundation team members and key stakeholders to evaluate our work and ensure all program offerings have the greatest impact against the our mission.
+Emily joined us first as a volunteer Community Educator, but now leads the development and implementation of all Foundation programs.
+Emily works with Foundation team members and key stakeholders to evaluate our work and ensure all program offerings have the greatest impact on our mission.
 You may also find Emily delivering some of our highly engaging and effective programs in the community to a wide range of audiences.
-Emily uses her skills as a social worker and her passion of working with people to drive the Foundation’s vision of a world without stigma and shame around eating disorders, food and body image.
-Emily has a bachelors in social work from St. Catherine University.
+Emily uses her skills as a social worker and her passion for working with people to drive the Foundation’s vision of a world without stigma and shame around eating disorders, food and body image.
+Emily has a bachelor’s degree in social work from St. Catherine University.